AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Lance 】────────── ###

 #### 【 General Changes 】 ####
 Lance has a solid playstyle and was only lacking damage to compete with other weapons.
-As such, most attacks were simply increased in power.
-In addition, the Raw vs Element balance was adjusted to increase the variety of competitive weapon options.
+As such, most attacks were simply increased in power to an appropriate level relative to other weapons.
+In addition, the Raw vs Element balance of its attack was adjusted to increase the variety of competitive weapon options.

 - Mid Thrusts:
-  - MV increased to 24/24/32 (up from 20/20/27).
+  - MV increased to 23/23/30 (up from 20/20/27).
   - Element and Status Modifiers increased to 0.8x/0.8x/0.9x (up from 0.7x/0.7x/0.7x).
 - High Thrusts:
-  - MV increased to 26/26/32 (up from 22/22/27).
+  - MV increased to 25/25/30 (up from 22/22/27).
   - Element and Status Modifiers increased to 0.8x/0.8x/0.9x (up from 0.7x/0.7x/0.7x).
-- Wide Sweep:
+- Wide Sweeps:
-  - MV increased to 34 (up from 20).
+  - MV increased to 32/32/40 (up from 20/20/20).
-  - Element and Status Modifiers increased to 1.0x (up from 0.7x).
+  - Element and Status Modifiers increased to 1.0x/1.0x/1.2x (up from 0.7x/0.7x/0.7x).
   - Changed to have Mind's Eye effect.
 - Counter Thrust:
   - MV increased to 46 (up from 40).
   - Element and Status Modifiers increased to 1.25x (up from 0.7x).
+- Power Guard:
+	- When held for 1.2s, increases Counter Thrust physical damage by 1.3x and grants the effects of Guard Up (previously only granted the effects of Guard Up).
+	- > This change is intended to give an alternative incentive for committing to a Power Guard, rather than solely for Guard Up.
+While this option is powerful, it is limited by OFG procs, stamina usage, increased chip damage, and high animation commitment.
 - Leaping Thrust:
-  - MV increased to 10 (up from 8).
+  - MV increased to 11 (up from 8).
-  - Element and Status Modifiers increased to 0.35x (up from 0.3x).
+  - Element and Status Modifiers increased to 0.4x (up from 0.3x).
 - Dash Attack:
+	- Startup time significantly reduced when used after Mid Thrust III, High Thrust III, or Wide Sweep III.
+	- No longer cancels when running into walls or terrain.
-  - MV increased to 14 (up from 11).
+  - MV increased to 12 (up from 11).
-  - Element and Status Modifiers increased to 0.4x (up from 0.2x).
+  - Element and Status Modifiers increased to 0.5x (up from 0.2x).
 - Finishing Thrust:
   - MV increased to 60 (up from 50).
   - Element and Status Modifiers increased to 1.6x (up from 0.8x).